lopentu/langcog2025/README.md

 # SpeeC 2025

-The landing page of the Workshop for Speech and Computation 2025 (SpeeC)
+The landing page of the Workshop on Speech and Computation 2025 (SpeeC)

 ## Credits
 * Designed by <a href="http://themes.3rdwavemedia.com" target="_blank">Xiaoying Riley</a> for developers. &nbsp; [<a href="https://github.com/xriley/DevConf-Theme">GitHub</a></small>]